ThinkPad Helix: Design

 The Helix serves as a conventional notebook computer but uses a "rip and flip" design that allows the user to detach the display and then replace it facing in a different direction.
 Also, as all essential processing hardware is contained in the display assembly and it has multitouch capability, the monitor can be used as a standalone tablet computer.
 The Helix features include Gorilla Glass, stylus-based input, and Intel vPro hardware-based security features, and is designed to appeal to business users.
 The Helix makes use of a refined version of the ThinkPad trackpoint.
 The five mechanical buttons featured on most ThinkPad trackpoints have been replaced with a fixed glass touchpad.
 The included pressure-sensitive stylus is from Wacom and fits into a dedicated slot in the tablet portion of the device.

+The second-generation Helix introduced a vapor chamber cooling system with no moving parts, eliminating the need for fans and significantly reducing operating noise.

 Specifications and performance

 The Helix has an 11.6-inch 1080p IPS display that has ten-point capacitive multi-touch capability.
 At 400 nits the Helix's display is the brightest available among ThinkPad models.
-Connectors for mini-HDMI and mini-Display Port support graphics output.
+Connectors for mini-HDMI and mini-DisplayPort support graphics output.
 A five-megapixel rear camera and a two-megapixel front-facing camera are mounted on the display.
 The Helix comes standard with an Intel 3rd generation Core i5 processor, but can be upgraded to a Core i7 processor.
 On launch, the i7 upgrade for a convertible tablet was unique within its class.
 A SSD is used for HD storage.
 Fans are situated where the keyboard dock meets the tablet.
 This allows the Helix's processor to take advantage of Intel chipset capabilities to regulate clock speeds in relation to heat distribution.
 The Helix's power management software controls the speed of the processor to ensure that battery life is not adversely affected.
 The battery in the Helix's tablet section is advertised as providing five hours of use.
 Docking the tablet with the keyboard extends battery life by an advertised additional five hours.

 The Helix is equipped with WiFi, NFC, and a cellular modem with support for 3G and 4G LTE SIM cards as an option.
 A LAN port is offered for wired networking capability.
 The entire device weighs almost four pounds and the tablet portion weighs less than two pounds.